About the campaign | The method

 Harvesting

 More Trees Now rescues excess saplings for a second chance elsewhere.
 Excess saplings are young trees that are growing up in places where they cannot mature.
 Along walking paths, in peat bogs, and so on.
-They wither or are removed in routine forest management.
-On harvest days, these trees and shrubs are scooped out and thus saved.
+Many wither or are removed in routine forest management.
+These trees and shrubs are scooped out on harvest days, and thus saved.

 What is a harvest day

-From November to March, most plants are dormant and there is no movement of juices through the roots, branches and leaves.
-This is the time when you can harvest seedlings, shoots and cuttings without them suffering much.
-On harvest days, a group of volunteers gather at a harvest site to harvest disadvantaged trees and shrubs.
-At the end of the day, the harvest is picked up for a planting site or taken away to a Tree Hub, where it is temporarily stored.
+From November to March, most plants are dormant, pausing the movement of essential nutrients through their roots, branches, and leaves.
+This period is ideal for harvesting seedlings, shoots, and cuttings with minimal stress to the plants.
+On harvest days, volunteers gather at a designated harvest site to collect disadvantaged trees and shrubs.
+At the end of the day, the harvested plants are either transported to a planting site or relocated to a Tree Hub for temporary storage.

 What does a harvest day look like?

-A group of volunteers gather at a harvest site.
-The harvesting can begin!
-The harvest supervisor explains the purpose of the day; Do you remove all seedlings within a metre of the footpath?
-Or do you just focus on one particular variety?
-The yield will be counted, labelled and bundled at the end of the day.
-Of course, in between there will be time for tea /coffee and biscuits!
+A group of volunteers gathers at a harvest site.
+Harvesting begins!
+The harvest supervisor explains the day’s objectives: Are all seedlings within a metre of the footpath to be removed?
+Or is the focus on a specific variety?
+At the conclusion of the harvest, the day’s yield will be counted, labelled, and bundled.
+Of course, there will be time for tea/coffee and biscuits!

 Will you join us?